scarsty/mlcc/readme.md

 ```
 In this case, "argc" and "argv" in the program are NOT right with CMD, but are right with Power Shell, is it a bug of Windows?

+# format1

+A simple substitute of std::format.
+If you cannot stand the neglect of Clang and GCC, maybe you can try it.